This page describes the structure of a darcs repository. Yes, this _darcs thingy that appears after you do a

 _darcs/ |-- format |-- hashed_inventory |-- index |-- index_invalid |-- inventories | `-- 0000000205-0332fe4dd444b6b9f94ba71ea1ce3b6fa7cb564e5d4b9f6c0fc7044073ee08db |-- patches | |-- 0000000172-de1342a0b690a33830231c0929ce6b63fa23315c47f6a1d6552a34f744aeaa9b | |-- pending | `-- pending.tentative |-- prefs | |-- binaries | |-- boring | `-- motd |-- pristine.hashed | |-- 694b27f021c4861b3373cd5ddbc42695c056d0a4297d2d85e2dae040a84e61df | |-- 83bf551b64dc5f0e5684e1e42268c4ec56df209a4604cd7e936c169c3fa47603 | `-- e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855 `-- tentative_pristine

-The contents of this last patch is:
+The contents of the patch we recorded is:

 [my first patch Guillaume <email@example.com>**20101016142609 Ignore-this: 9af21412b424aef171164f2b98bc9d10 ] addfile ./somefile hunk ./somefile 1 +file content

-pristine_hashed has two more files.
+pristine.hashed.
+It has two more files.
+Inside of the file

 file: somefile 694b27f021c4861b3373cd5ddbc42695c056d0a4297d2d85e2dae040a84e61df